djamespeabody/social-identity-lab-website/content/authors/molly_c/_index.md

 ---
 # Display name
-name: Molly Conso
+name: Crane Conso

 # Username (this should match the folder name)
 authors:
-- molly_c
+- crane_c

 # Is this the primary user of the site?
 superuser: true